mrshawn191/aws-lambda-twilio/README.md

 ## aws-lambda-twilio

 This is a AWS Lambda function deployed and hosted at Amazon.
-We also used the serverless framework [Serverless framework](https://serverless.com/) to handle all the necessary infrastructure needed for deploying in Amazon.
+We also used the [Serverless framework](https://serverless.com/) to handle all the necessary infrastructure needed for deploying in Amazon.
 Serverless also has support for Azure function and Apache OpenWhisk.

 We also need to add a trigger to access our AWS lambda function.
 For that we added an Amazon API Gateway, that can be configured under "Trigger" in the aws lambda dashboard.

 This project goes in hand with a front-end application that simply serves as a html document that triggers http call to the aws lambda function through the api gateway.
-The link to the front-end application that was used in this example is here - [front-end react](https://github.com/mrshawn191/serverless-twilio-example)
+The link to the front-end application that was used in this example is here - [Twilio-client-example](https://github.com/mrshawn191/serverless-twilio-example)

 ## Project Structure